 Unhook and remove the terminal block cover (230V).
 Pass the cable through the cable anchorage point.
 Connect the supply cable wires (LIVE, NEUTRAL, & EARTH) to their corresponding terminals (L, N, & E) on the appliance - high voltage - terminal block.
 When connecting the EARTH wire, ensure that it's left slightly longer that the others, this will prevent strain on the EARTH wire should the cable become taut.
+Do not remove the link wire unless additional external controls are to be fitted (see section 8).
 The securing screw on the cable anchorage should now be tightened.
 This must be done before the terminal block cover is re-fitted in its position.